 Section 24.
 Review by Vice President, Dean or Director.
 The vice president or dean, as appropriate, will review the file, and may consult with appropriate persons and may ask for and document additional non-confidential information.
-Once the vice president or dean deems the file complete, he or she will prepare a separate memorandum with a recommendation.
-The vice president or dean will share his or her memorandum and recommendation with the candidate and allow him or her 10 days from the date of receipt of the report to provide responsive material or information, which shall be included in the evaluation file.
+Once the vice president or dean deems the file complete, they will prepare a separate memorandum with a recommendation.
+The vice president or dean will share his or her memorandum and recommendation with the candidate and allow them 10 days from the date of receipt of the report to provide responsive material or information, which shall be included in the evaluation file.
 The vice president or dean director then will submit the complete evaluation file to the Provost or designee.